humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 - Should I give those elements `id`s or `class`es?
 - What names should I give my `id`s and `class`es?
 - How should I organize the code?
-- How do I keep the page in sync with my latest data?
+- How do I make sure the page is always in sync with my data?
-- Which events can I attach directly to elements and which require delegation?
+- And if you're _really_ thinking ahead, which events can I attach directly to elements and which will require delegation?

 On top of that, you have to move any "smart" HTML into your JavaScript, so that you have to look all over the place just to see what kind of app you have.
 Take a look at this for example: